conan-io/docs/cheatsheet.rst

 Revisions allow changes to a package without increasing the version number or overwriting the existing version number.
 They are disabled by default.

+There are two types of revisions:
+- "Recipe Revisions" (aka RREV) - Revision of the recipe and sources
+- "Package Revisions" (aka PREV) - Revision of a binary package

-Conan only holds one revision in the local cache.
-Many revisions can be stored in remote repositories.
-Revisions can be specified wherever a recipe is consumed.
-If a revision is not specified, the latest revision is used.
+Conan only holds one recipe revision in the local cache.
+Many recipe revisions can be stored in remote repositories.
+Recipe revisions can be specified wherever a recipe is consumed.
+If a recipe revision is not specified, the latest revision is used.

-Revisions are an extension to the recipe reference which consist by default of a hash generated from the recipe contents:
+Recipe revisions are an extension to the recipe reference which consist by default of a hash generated from the recipe contents:

 .. code-block:: text

-    <package>/<version>@<user>/<channel>#<revision>
+    <package>/<version>@<user>/<channel>#<recipe_revision>

+Package revisions are very rarely used directly by users in commands or configurations, because it's fairly impactical to do so.
+Instead, they are generally managed by the use of "Lockfiles".

 Enable revisions: